-(Return Page Two with Your Offer)

-HOME OFFICE ADDRESS (Address for offeror's home office / principal place of business) DDRESS (Address should be sent.)
-(See " rement and contract Number - Ex ctension Fa csimile Area Code - E- PAYMENT ADDRESS (Address to which payments will be sent.)
-(See "Payment" clause) ORDER ADDRESS (Address to which purchase orders willbe (See "Purchase Orders and "Contract Documents" clauses) - Payment Address same as Home Office Address - Payment Address same as Notice Address (check only one) - Order Address same as Home Office Address - Order Address same as Notice Address (check only one) ses) ACKNOWLE DGMENT OF A AMENDMENT TS . of issue.
-(See "Amend Amendment No. Amendment Issue Date Amendment No. Amendment Issue Date Amendment No 1 Amendment No. 1 DISCOUNT PROMPT PA (See "Discount f Payment" ci YMENT For Prompt Calendar Days (%) 20 Calenda ar Days (%) 30 Calendar Days (%) Calendar Days (%) PREFERENCES - A NOTICE TO VENDORS (SEP.
+(Return Page Tw o with Your Offe r) HOME OFFICE ADDRESS (Address for offeror's home office / principal place of business) DRESS (Address inould be sent.)
+(See " ement and contract Number - Externa ension Fa csimile Area Code - PAYMENT A (See "Payment" c DDRESS (Addr lause) ess to which paym ents will be sent.)
+DRESS (Address to Orders and "Contract Payment Address same as Home Office Address Payment Address same as Notice Address (check only one) dress same as Hom dress same as Notic mber and its date of of issue.
+(See "Ameno iments to Solicitati on" Provision) Amendment No. Amendment Issue Date Amendment No. Amendment Issue Date Amendment No. Amendment Issue Date Amenda ment No. Amendment Issue Date DISCOUN' PROMPT PA (See "Discount f Payment" ci YMENT for Prompt Calendar Days (%)) 20 Calenda ar Days (%) 30 Calendar Days (%) C alendar Days (%) PREFERENCES - A NOTICE TO VENDORS (SEP.
 2009): On June 16, 2009, the South Carolina General Assembly rewrote the law governing preferences available to in-state vendors, vendors using in-state subcontractors, and vendors selling in-state or US end products.
 This law appears in Section 11-35-1524 of the South Carolina Code of Laws.
 A summary of the new preferences is available at www.procurement.sc.gov/preferences .
-ALL THE PREFERENCES MUST BE CLAIMED AND ARE APPLIED BY LINE ITEM, REGARDLESS OF WHETHER AWARD IS MADE BY ITEM OR LOT.
+ALL THE PREFERENCES MUST BE CLAIMED AND ARE APPLIED BY LINE ITEM, REGARDLESS OF WHETHER AWARD IS MADE BY ITEM OR LOT .
 VENDORS ARE CAUTIONED TO CAREFULLY REVIEW THE STATUTE BEFORE CLAIMING ANY PREFERENCES.
 THE REQUIREMENTS TO QUALIFY HAVE CHANGED.
 IF YOU REQUEST A PREFERENCE, YOU ARE CERTIFYING THAT YOUR OFFER QUALIFIES FOR THE PREFERENCE YOU'VE CLAIMED.
 IMPROPERLY REQUESTING A PREFERENCE CAN HAVE SERIOUS CONSEQUENCES.
-[11-35-1524(E)(4)&(6)] PREFERENCES - ADDRESS AND PHONE OF IN-STATE OFFICE: Please provide the address and phone number for your in-state office in the space provided below.
-An in-state office is necessary to claim either the Resident Vendor Preference (11-35-1524(C)(1)(i)&(ii)) or the Resident Contractor Preference (11-35-1524(C)(1)(iii)).
-Accordingly, you must provide this information to qualify for the preference.
-An in-state office is not required, but can be beneficial, if you are claiming the Resident Subcontractor Preference (11-35-1524(D)).
-Office Address ck only one)
+[11-35-1524(E)(4)&(6)] PREFERENCES - ADDRESS AND PHONE OF IN-STATE OFFICE: Please provide the address and phone number for your in-state Preference (1 must provide office in the sp 1-35-1524(C)(1) this information bace provided l (i)&(ii)) or the to qualify for the below.
+An in-sta e Resident Cont ate office is n tractor Prefere An in-state offi ease provide the a ecessary to clain nce (11-35-1524 ace is not required n eithe (C)(1)(r the Re iii)).
+Ac esident Vendor cordingly, you In-State In-State Office Address same as Home Office Address